 Dealing with the social dictates of what is and is not considered an acceptable interest for the likes of me is something that has plagued me my whole life.
-As a teenager, I was usually the only brown face at Britpop and Indie gigs, in snooker halls and at dingy Home Counties nightclubs.
+As a teenager in early 90s suburban England, I was usually the only brown face at Britpop and Indie gigs, in snooker halls and at dingy Home Counties nightclubs.
 Not pleasing either the white or South Asian communities with my choices is something I’ve learned to take in my stride, become bolder, louder, more defiant to prove that I don’t have to apologise to anyone for anything.
 Let me tell you, it’s bloody exhausting.
 Being told that you’re unusual all the time isn’t a compliment.
 Tokenistic, mascot-like pseudo-acceptance is just as degrading as open prejudice, and we as an industry and a subculture need to do much much better at eradicating this.

 I feel extremely lucky that I have met so many amazing folks in the beer world who have supported and encouraged me without even the most subtle form of othering, thank you all of you!
 Yes, there have been times when I’ve been asked if I’m sure I’m in the right place, but these were (mostly) a long time ago, and were thankfully never aggressive or off-putting enough to make me think I wasn’t, in fact, in the right place.
 Having the confidence to know you’re in the right place isn’t always easy though, especially when you physically stick out like a sore thumb.
 Feeling that the onus is on you to ‘belong’ is both difficult and wrong.
 To make a truly equal and welcoming space, don’t say ‘Oh how exciting!
 Someone like you wants to be here!’ – talk to me like you would to anyone else.
 Ask me what kind of beer I like and why.
 It’s not rocket science.